ebi-gene-expression-group/tertiary_workflows_docs/docs/running_galaxy_sc_locally.rst

 Running Hinxton Single Cell Interactive Analysis Environment
 ############################################################

-Hinxton Single Cell is Galaxy setup with tools tertiary analysis of single cell data.
+Hinxton Single Cell is a Galaxy setup with tools for tertiary analysis of single cell data.
 Galaxy is an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.